AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 #### Parameters:

-* testFeatureMatrix: Matrix containing all data.
+* testFeatureMatrix: Matrix containing all data for testing.

 * testLabelVector: A (n x 1) matrix containing values related to featureMatrix.

 #### Returns:

-* testCost
+* testCost: An array containing all the testing cost.

 * errorVector